yiakwy-xpu-ml-framework-team/HPC-2025/2025-3/Efficient MoE Align & Sort in SGLagn Fused MoE/Design Efficient MoE Align & Sort in SGLang Fused MoE.md

 <br />

 AITER was introduced at an early time of this year to incorporate LLM kernels used in different projects.
-It supports Fused MoE via [ck moe](https://github.com/ROCm/aiter/pull/95), triton fused moe and [asm version of MoE via hipModule](https://github.com/ROCm/aiter/blob/52085276ad4710e1a0c9ce2f62ca177a2af35ffa/csrc/py_itfs_cu/asm_fmoe.cpp#L69).
+It supports Fused MoE via [ck moe](https://github.com/ROCm/aiter/pull/95), [asm version of MoE via hipModule](https://github.com/ROCm/aiter/blob/52085276ad4710e1a0c9ce2f62ca177a2af35ffa/csrc/py_itfs_cu/asm_fmoe.cpp#L69) and triton fused moe.

 <br />

-Hence it is partially open source, since its development schedule is opaque to MI300X developers.
+Hence it is partially open source, since the opaque assembly and development schedule to MI300X developers.

 <br />

-The aleged 3x acceleration [10] of fused MoE in AITER is veried by Bruce Xu [13] and is essentail from that in a group GEMM with different shapes : a gemm where each expert's FFN weights mutliply a block of hidden states of tokens.
+The aleged 3x acceleration [10] of fused MoE in AITER is veried by Bruce Xu [13] and is essentail from the acceleration observed in a group GEMM with different shapes : a gemm where each expert's FFN weights mutliply a block of hidden states of tokens.

 The proof is that asm gemm generates almost 3x improvements in [PR#199](https://github.com/ROCm/aiter/pull/199):